NiceneNerd/BCML/docs/README.md

 3. Copy the `logs` folder from your installed mod into the mod archive you publish, beside (not inside) the `content` folder.

 By adding support for Quick Install, you can cut the time it takes to install your mod through BCML by about half, depending on its contents.

+### BCML Nano Patch Mods

+One of the key new features of BCML 2.0 is the BNP—BCML Nano Patch—mod format.
+This format allows for smaller, quicker, and more compatible mod distribution than standard graphic packs.

+Instructions to create a BCML Nano Patch mod:
+1. Create your mod the same way you would for a normal graphic pack mod (instructions [here](https://zeldamods.org/wiki/Help:Using_mods#Installing_mods_with_the_graphic_pack_menu) if you need help).
+2. Click the "Create BCML Nano Patch Mod" icon at the bottom of the main BCML window.
+3. Fill out your mod metadata, optionally including a preview image and a URL to a webpage for your mod.
+If your mod is on GameBanana, it is encouraged to use the GB link.
+4. Select your mod's main folder, the one which contains `content`, `aoc`, and/or `rules.txt`.
+5. (Optional) Select any advanced options you may need.
+See above in the mod installation instructions for more information about them.
+6. Save your BNP mod where you wish.

 ## Known Issues